craigfrancis/wdoc/readme.md

 For security reasons the browser should not include [unsafe-inline](https://www.w3.org/TR/CSP/#directive-script-src) in the `script-src`, just for following good programming practices ([example](./demonstrations/inline-javascript/index.html)).
 However if it was included, it would not cause any security problems, as the rest of the document is sandboxed anyway.

-Some of these restrictions will need to be tweaked though, in the same way that they will for the [sub-origin](https://w3c.github.io/webappsec-suborigins/) proposal.
+It could also be argued that it should block JavaScript from accessing the current date/time, so we don't have content that changes after a certain point in time (keeping in mind legal documents).

-It could be argued that it should also block JavaScript from accessing the current date/time, so we don't have content that changes after a certain point in time (keeping in mind legal documents).
+As to limiting the resources to the ZIP file, the logic needed will also work with the [sub-origin](https://w3c.github.io/webappsec-suborigins/) proposal.

 Finally the browser would have to block access to local storage (including cookies), so each time the document is opened, it's like being opened for the first time.
 Also possible to implement with existing functionality (e.g. private browsing mode).